AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/selection-strategy.md

 To create a selection strategy

-*   Login to Journey Optimizer
+*   Log in to Journey Optimizer

 *   Navigate to Decisioning ->Strategy setup ->Selection strategies ->Create selection strategy

-*   Provide Selection strategy name,Collection,Eligibility and Ranking method as shown in the screenshot
+*   Provide Selection strategy name, Collection, Eligibility and Ranking method as shown in the screenshot

-Make sure to you formula as the ranking method
+Make sure to use formula as the ranking method
 ![selection-strategy](assets/selection-strategy.png)